 The right Medigap provider and plan are key to day-to-day and long-term diabetes management.
 A chronic health condition such as diabetes can result in costly out-of-pocket expenses.
-According to the American Diabetes Association, people diagnosed with diabetes average $16,752 in medical costs per year.
-Approximately $9,601 of those costs are
+According to GoodRx, those with diabetes who have insurance spend over $4,800 per year on diabetes-related medical costs.
+Those numbers jump to over $6,000 annually for those without insurance.1

 Before we get into the details of our top providers, below is a highlight of some of the most popular Medigap plans for older adults with diabetes.
 All of the providers that made our list offer these plans.
 Let’s take a look at why these Medigap plans are a solid choice for seniors with diabetes.